mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 > the deadline slips by.
 Always work in the context of the latest version of
 > the system.

-(Emphasis mine.)

-At the time, that advice was aimed at developers who kept changes on their local PC days or weeks at a time before pushing.
+We've already talked about one example of continuous integration: through the use of feature toggles everyone can commit to `master` 100% of the time.

+It's also possible to practice continuous integration when using an integration branch.
+Instead of using feature flags to control what code gets released, if you have a set of stories that will be released together you can use an integration branch.
+Instead of using feature flags, you can use a branch to practice continuous integration.

 ### A More Nuanced View

 The point of this post is not to sell you on the one true branching strategy for git.
-In fact, I hope I've led you to the opposite conclusion: there are multiple viable strategies for avoiding mege problems and that each strategy has its own tradeoffs.
+In fact, I hope I've led you to the opposite conclusion: that there are multiple viable strategies for avoiding mege problems and that each strategy has its own tradeoffs.

 In practice, there are way more strategies than I've mentioned, if for no other reason than that you can combine any of the above strategies in different ways.